Ecosystems and resources at the heart of environmental stewardship

 Waste is collected in a temporary septic tank, with licensed third-party providers engaged for off-site transportation and disposal.

-This strategic program of PT Wijaya Karya Bangunan Gedung Tbk (WEGE) represents an initiative to develop the utilization of construction residual materials into value-added materials and products through innovative collaboration with Universitas Gadjah Mada.
+This strategic program of PT Wijaya Karya Bangunan Gedung Tbk (WEGE) represents an initiative to develop the utilization of construction residual/demolition waste materials into value-added materials and products through innovative collaboration with Universitas Gadjah Mada.
 The program is designed to foster material innovation, develop the company’s intangible assets, and create opportunities for commercialization and new business development based on research and technology outcomes.

 In addition to supporting sustainability improvements in construction processes, this program is expected to deliver added value to the company by reducing waste materials, optimizing resource utilization, enhancing operational efficiency, and potentially lowering the Cost of Goods Sold (COGS).
 Innovation development is also directed toward potential intellectual property (IP/HAKI) ownership, the development of alternative material products, and opportunities for implementation across projects and the broader construction market.